cjoster/certtools/workshop/CH05-keys-hard-way/README.md

 ## Generating DSA keys

-DSA keys (as well as ECC keys) require parameters to be generated first, befor the key can be created.
+DSA keys (as well as ECC keys) require parameters to be generated first, before the key can be created.
 This process can be done separately, or in a single command.

 ### Generate DSA parameters